 These lettering artists transform words and letters into mesmerizing stand-alone imagery.
 Here are their stories.

-We’ve collected a few of our favorite hand lettering artists, and will have a look at their Wix websites and creations.
-Should you be interested in creating a website of your own (a great move if you are a freelance artist), you can always come back here for inspiration.
+We’ve collected a few of our favorite hand lettering artists, and will have a look at their Wix websites and portfolio website examples.
+Should you be interested in how to create a website of your own (a great move if you are a freelance artist), you can always come back here for inspiration for your online art portfolio website.

 British artist and designer Seb Lester has once said of himself, “I’ve got the following list of a pop star, but I’m a nerd with a lot of pens.”
 With a current count of 1.1M followers on Instagram (and over 600 different pens), sharing short videos of his work process was what first brought him to popular attention.
 And when we say attention, we mean interviews on big names, like The New Yorker and the BBC, and clients such as Apple, Nike and NASA.
 It might be Seb’s unique mix of the historical and the contemporary that makes his work stand out so much.
 His pieces fuse a deep understanding of calligraphic traditions together with a personal take on emojis and famous brand logos.
 Combine that with Seb’s true craftsman skills, and you get creations that are not only beautiful – but that are also very satisfying to watch in the making.